giorgiacrosilla/MB_annotations_extractor/README.md

 # MB_annotations_extractor

-The goal is to generate complete RDF annotations for places and dates extracted from diary pages, structured around an event container representing the time and location associated with Mary Berenson.
+The goal is using LLM to generate complete RDF annotations for places and dates extracted from diary pages, structured around an event container representing the time and location associated with Mary Berenson.
 This container follows a specific data model.

 ![Datamodel]( datamodel_annotations.drawio.png )